Written by Eva Vives and Peter Sollett

 There are other stories going on outside of Victor and his family, and it shifts focus every now and again to Judy’s friend Melonie (portrayed by Melonie Diaz) deals with her own budding feelings toward the opposite sex that she’s denied for so long.
-Judy’s brother also has feelings towards Vicki and when Victor brings the two of them together, he promptly throws up in Grandma’s living room.
-It’s teen angst in much the same style of so many other teen flicks, such as Sixteen Candles and Cluless, except for one major difference.
+Judy’s brother also has feelings toward Vicki and when Victor brings the two of them together, he promptly throws up in Grandma’s living room.
+It’s teen angst in much the same style as so many other teen flicks, such as Sixteen Candles and Clueless, except for one major difference.
 The setting.

-That’s the one major difference between Raising Victor Vargas and other coming of age films.
+That’s the one major difference between Raising Victor Vargas and other coming-of-age films.
 Most other films end on a positive note, leaving me with the impression that something positive would come out of what I just viewed.
 I don’t know that I felt that after viewing this film.
-While the characters were quite likeable I just found myself wondering what else there would be for them after this, and I couldn’t think of any answers.
+While the characters were quite likable I just found myself wondering what else there would be for them after this, and I couldn’t think of any answers.
 Maybe that’s the way it should be and I have been too conditioned to the “happily ever after” tone set by other films.

 Categories: Movie Reviews